Battle of Solebay: Battle

-In a strategic sense, it can be seen as a Dutch victory as it deterred Anglo-French plans to blockade Dutch ports and land troops on the Dutch coast.
-Tactically both sides sustained heavy damages; two English ships were sunk, including the fleets flagship the Royal James, as well as two French ships sunk.
+In a strategic sense, it was however a clear Dutch victory as it deterred Anglo-French plans to blockade Dutch ports and land troops on the Dutch coast.
+Tactically both sides sustained heavy damages; two English ships were sunk, including the fleet's flagship the Royal James, as well as two French ships sunk.
 The Dutch also lost two large ships, in addition to many fire ships.

 The fleets met again at the Battle of Schooneveld in 1673.